CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 # Recommendations

-For actuators, leadscrews are fine, but you need to be careful to decouple their issues.
+For actuators, leadscrews are fine, but you need to be careful to decouple them properly to avoid banding issues.

 Belted Z is good, but you have to either balance the forces with a spring or gear them down strongly to avoid creeping when power is removed.